The Museum — Open Universe

 The Living Collection

-Collection works rotate through museum partner locations nationwide — hospitals, offices, hotels, and civic buildings — generating ongoing income for artists.
+Collection works rotate through museum partner locations — hospitals, offices, hotels, and civic buildings — generating ongoing income for artists and genuine cultural encounters for the public.

 05

-Hospitals, offices, hotels, and libraries become museum satellites — forming the distributed infrastructure that makes Open Universe a national institution.
+Hospitals, offices, hotels, and libraries become museum satellites — forming the distributed infrastructure that makes Open Universe a national institution rather than a single building.

 "The art world has always had edges.
 We're building the institution that lives there — permanently."